 - talking about death or dying

 Childhood depression can cause thoughts of suicide, even suicidal behavior.
-In fact, suicide is of death for children ages 5 to 14.
+In fact, suicide is

 If your child has been diagnosed with depression or you suspect they may be depressed, it’s important to watch them for warning signs and help them find help.